SUPPLEMENTAL SECURITY INCOME (SSI) APPLICATION PROCESS AND APPLICANTS' RIGHTS

 We will complete the application forms for you based on information you give to us.

-If you are applying because of disability or blindness and we decide that the medical information needed to make a decision is not available from existing sources, we will pay for you to have a medical exam or test and make the appointment for you.
+If you are applying because you have a disability or are blind and we decide that the medical information needed to make a decision is not available from existing sources, we will pay for you to have a medical exam or test and make the appointment for you.
 If you need a medical exam or test, you must go to the exam or test in order to receive SSI benefits.
 In some circumstances we may also pay your travel costs to get to this exam or test.

 |For information on when we pay for travel to medical exams, see our SSI Spotlight on Payment for Travel to Medical Exams or Tests.|

 YOU HAVE THE RIGHT TO A REPRESENTATIVE

 You may appoint someone as your representative to help you with your SSI claim and go with you to your appointment(s) with us.

 |See our chapter on HOW SOMEONE CAN HELP YOU WITH YOUR SSI.|

 YOU HAVE THE RIGHT TO A NOTICE

-We will notify you in writing of any determination about your eligibility or any change in your benefit amount.
+We will notify you in writing of any decision about your SSI eligibility or change in benefit amount.
 We will also send copies of all notices to your representative if you have one.
-Each notice affecting your eligibility or change in SSI benefit amount will explain your appeal rights.
+Each notice about your eligibility or change in benefit amount will explain your appeal rights.

 |See our chapter on SSA NOTICES AND LETTERS for further information.|

 YOU HAVE THE RIGHT TO EXAMINE YOUR FILE

 You or your appointed representative may request and examine or get a copy of the information in your case file.
 Also, you or your representative may review and copy the laws, regulations and policy statements used in deciding your case at: www.socialsecurity.gov/ssi/ssi-law-regs.htm

 YOU HAVE THE RIGHT TO APPEAL

 You may appeal most determinations we make about your eligibility for SSI or changes we make in your benefit amount.

 |See our chapter on the APPEALS PROCESS, for further information.|